Admin & Office CV Format (2026)

 Common mistakes to avoid

-A clean summary, work experience showing responsibility and process improvements, a skills section led by MS Office and organisation skills, language proficiency, and your education.
-A tidy template reinforces the organised image and stays ATS-friendly.
+A clean summary, work experience showing responsibility and specific process improvements, a skills section led by office software, your language levels, and education.
+A tidy template reinforces the thing you are selling, which is that you are organised.

 How do I make an administrative CV stand out?